How to Prevent Negative Liability on Your Construction Balance Sheet

 Negative liability is one of the most misunderstood terms in construction accounting, but it can have serious repercussions on your business’s financial health if left unchecked.
 As a contractor, your construction balance sheet is a vital tool to gauge the financial standing of your business.
 Let’s dive deep into what negative liability means, why it happens, and how to prevent it with actionable advice.

-What Is Negative Liability?
+What Is Negative Liability on Balance Sheet?

 At its core, negative liability occurs when a liability account, like accounts payable or a loan balance, reflects a negative balance.
 This unusual occurrence may stem from errors in accounting for contractors, timing issues, or mismanagement of your construction expenses.